f4exb/sdrangel/plugins/samplesink/plutosdroutput/readme.md

 <h4>1.4: Stream sample rate</h4>

 Baseband I/Q sample rate in kS/s.
-This is the host to device sample rate (5) multiplied by the software interpolation factor (3).
+This is the host to device sample rate (5) divided by the software interpolation factor (3).

 <h3>2: LO ppm correction</h3>

 Use this slider to adjust LO correction in ppm.
 It can be varied from -20.0 to 20.0 in 0.1 steps and is applied in hardware.
+This applies to the oscillator that controls both the Tx and Rx frequency therefore it is also changed on the Rx plugin if it is active.

-<h3>3: Software decimation factor</h3>
+<h3>3: Software interpolation factor</h3>

-The I/Q stream from the LimeSDR is downsampled by a power of two by software inside the plugin before being sent to the passband.
-Possible values are increasing powers of two: 1 (no decimation), 2, 4, 8, 16, 32.
+The I/Q stream to the PlutoSDR is upsampled by a power of two by software inside the plugin from the signal coming from the passband.
+Possible values are increasing powers of two: 1 (no interpolation), 2, 4, 8, 16, 32.

 <h3>4: Antenna (output) connection</h3>